-This is a perfect example of how P.volve is a method that benefits your body far beyond the gym.
-By focusing on alignment and creating constant engagement, P.volve sets out to address all possible causes of everyday lower back pain and move your body properly to help you feel more stable, mobile and balanced.
+This is a perfect example of how the Pvolve Method benefits your body far beyond the gym.
+By focusing on alignment and creating constant engagement, Pvolve sets out to address all possible causes of everyday lower back pain and move your body properly to help you feel more stable, mobile and strong.
 We do this by not only stretching the spine and opening the hips to ensure your lower extremities are mobile and functioning properly, but also by activating and strengthening all the muscles, ligaments, and fascia that surround that lower back region.

-The big culprits are the abdominal muscles consisting of the obliques, the inguinal ligament, the transverse abdominus, and the rectus abdominus.
-Equally important muscles to target are the back’s rector spinae, serratus posterior, and thoracolumbar fascia.
+The big culprits are the abdominal muscles—consisting of the internal and external obliques, the transverse abdominus, and the rectus abdominus.
+Equally important muscles to target are the back’s erector spinae, serratus posterior, and thoracolumbar fascia.
 All of these muscles support the lumbar spine-- without their assistance, the lumbar spine is in big trouble.

 Most injuries to the lumbar spine occur when someone is in a hip-flexed, bent-over position.
 This happens both when working out (squatting and deadlifting) and in everyday life when reaching to the floor to pick something up, or even light running or biking.
 The aim is to get all the muscles working together as a team and getting them strong so we can avoid any possible injury or pain.

-There are numerous ways we stimulate these muscles and force them to get strong but perhaps the most prevalent way is through the p.sit.
+There are numerous ways we stimulate these muscles and force them to get strong but the starting point is through our foundational p.sit (otherwise known as a hip hinge).
 The p.sit is small but mighty—this tiny motion is meant to force you to slow down and tune into exactly what's going on in your midsection.
-Traditional squats often happen too fast for your body to understand what's happening, and the impact on your back and knees can gradually worsen over time.
-But with the p.sit, we are connecting the mind with the lower back, and listening to its condition.
+With the p.sit, we are connecting the mind with the lower back, and listening to its condition.
 Your p.sit can be as small as a half-inch and as big as a 5-6 inch drop, but it completely depends on where your body is at, and know that you will build up the strength and range of motion as you progress.

 Adding equipment to the workouts will also challenge these same muscles in all different ways.
 But the beauty of this method is that you don't have to worry about designating certain days to different areas of your body.
 Instead, our method helps you progressively build up your total-body strength in a holistic way, tackling any pain points along the way and helping you reach your goals in the process.